A Community Table: Democracy Edition

 Somehow we do it Amanda Gorman, America's first-ever youth poet laureate

-Table hosts organize an online conversation for a group of people.
-Groups between 5 and 10 people work really well!
+Hosts organize a conversation for a group of people which can be held in-person, virtually, or in a hybrid format.
+Groups between 5 and 10 people work best.

 Hosts are responsible for: